Unless you are a famous and a successful product manager, landing a product management spot in a company is an extremely difficult task.

 You have to stand out from the first second you apply to the position, with a perfect resume ready.

-That said, what follows are 5 straightforward tips we cobbled together on creating professional product manager resumes.
+That said, what follows are 5 straightforward tips we cobbled together on creating professional What is a product manager?
+A product manager is the person who’s job is to ensure a product’s overall success and leads the teams related to the product.
+This title… resumes.
 We hope you enjoy it!

 You can always reach me out on LinkedIn if you have something to add.